tayabba-19/Mini-Project-5-Mental-Health-Survey/README.md

 Objective :
-To analyze mental health survey data and predict depression using machine learning techniques.
+To analyze mental health survey data and predict depression using machine learning  and deep learning techniques.

 Dataset :
 The dataset contains survey responses related to demographic information,lifestyle choices and depression status.